-WIOA funds may not be utilized to pay for expenses incurred prior to the participant's enrollment into a WIOA.
+Support services may not be utilized to pay for expenses incurred prior to the participant's enrollment into a WIOA or other individualized program.
 Additionally, DESC strictly prohibits use of WIOA funds for the following items:

-- Fines and penalties such as traffic violations parking tickets, late finance charges, and interest payments
+- Fines and penalties such as traffic violations, parking tickets, late finance charges, and interest payments

 - Defaulted loans

 - Contributions or donations

+- Internet or phone service (prepaid, plan, minutes, etc.)

+- Refundable deposits

 - Pet food

-- Refundable deposits

 - Out-of-state job search and relocation expenses

-- Driver's license reinstatement or
+Driver's license reinstatement or driver's responsibility fees;

-- driver's license responsibility fees

 - Entertainment, including tips

 - Business startup costs

 - Vehicle or mortgage payments

 - Alcohol or tobacco products

 - Items for family members or friends

-6. Needs-Related Payments (NRP)
+6. Needs Related Payments